UC Santa Cruz

-While working with one student who had been diagnosed with Asperger's, I was able to help him raise his grade in statistics from an F to a B, but more importantly, I was able to figure out his learning style and match my tutoring to what he needed, as well as help him cope with his anxiety.
+While working with one student who had been diagnosed as being on the autism spectrum, I was able to help him raise his grade in statistics from an F to a B, but more importantly, I was able to figure out his learning style and match my tutoring to what he needed, as well as help him cope with his anxiety.

-I have a good knowledge of geography and I have taken several college-level courses in Geographic Information Systems(GIS).
+I have a good knowledge of geography and I have completed a college-level certificate program in Geographic Information Systems(GIS).

 I have extensive experience creating PowerPoint presentations.
 I once completed a series of presentations on juvenile law for a juvenile law attorney who also taught classes in juvenile law for social workers.
 She loved my slides so much she was literally jumping up and down with excitement while she was reviewing my slides.

 I have years of experience working in Microsoft Word and I am an expert writer.

 I have a thorough knowledge of pre-algebra concepts.
 I first studied pre-algebra in seventh grade and did very well in the class.
 To increase the chance of success for the student, I use both verbal and visual methods to explain the concepts.